-- 1. Administrative hearings shall be conducted by a faculty or staff member randomly selected by the Office of Student Conduct from the Student Conduct Board.
+- 1. Administrative hearings shall be conducted by one faculty or staff member randomly selected by the Office of Student Conduct from the Student Conduct Board.
 The charged student shall be informed of the hearing officer assigned to his/her case and shall have the opportunity to challenge the impartiality of the individual within three (3) business days of notification.
 The student shall state in writing the basis for such challenge.
 A hearing officer so challenged will be excused; however, indiscriminate challenges shall not be permitted.
 In the event that a student has opted not to challenge the impartiality of a hearing officer prior to the allotted three (3) business days, the assigned hearing officer shall remain as scheduled.
 Administrative hearings are not an option in cases of alleged Harmful Behavior or Sexual Misconduct (see Regulation UCF-5.008, Rules of Conduct). - 2.
 At hearings conducted by an administrative hearing officer, an Office of Student Conduct staff member shall act as an advisor to the administrative hearing officer.
-The Director of the OSRR or designee shall receive the administrative hearing officer's finding(s) as to "in violation" or "not in violation" of the Rules of Conduct, and consider any sanctions recommended by the administrative hearing officer. - 3.
-The Director of the OSRR or designee may accept the finding(s) of "in violation" or "not in violation" or remand the case for rehearing.
-If the Director of the OSRR or designee accepts the finding(s) of "in violation," they may approve, mitigate or increase the sanctions recommended by the administrative hearing officer, listed in the Disciplinary Sanctions section of the Student Conduct Review Process. - 4.
-Any decision by the Director of the OSRR or designee to alter sanctions or return a case shall be accompanied by a concise and explicit written statement that explains the basis for that decision.

-c.
-Conduct of Formal Hearings

-The following is furnished as a guide to the sequence of events in a formal hearing:

-- 1. Reading of charges. - 2.
+The Director of the OSRR or designee shall receive the administrative hearing officer's proposed finding(s) as to "in violation" or "not in violation" of the Rules of Conduct, and consider any sanctions proposed by the administrative hearing officer. - 3.
+The Director of the OSRR or designee may accept the proposed finding(s) of "in violation" or "not in violation" or remand the case for rehearing.
+If the Director of the OSRR or designee accepts the proposed finding(s) of "in violation," they may approve, mitigate or increase the sanctions proposed by the administrative hearing officer. - 4.
+Any decision by the Director of the OSRR or designee to alter sanctions or return a case shall be accompanied by a concise and explicit written statement that explains the basis for that decision. - c.
+Conduct of Formal Hearings-The following is furnished as a guide to the sequence of events in a formal hearing.
+Please note that all formal hearing proceedings are recorded.
+The recording is part of the official record of the formal hearing and no other recordings are permitted: - 1.
+Reading of charges. - 2.
 Student response of "in violation" or "not in violation." - 3.
 Presentation of information in support of the charges. - 4.
 Opening statement by the charged student. - 5.
 Questioning of the charged student by the hearing body. - 6.
 Presentation and questioning of witnesses in support of the charges. - 7.
 Presentation and questioning of witnesses by the charged student. - 8.
 Final questions of the charged student by the hearing body. - 9.
 Closing remarks by the charged student. - 10.
-Deliberation (in confidential executive session). - 11.
-Announcement of the finding(s) and recommended sanctions, if any.
+Hearing is brought to a close; student is invited to await announcement of the proposed finding(s) and recommended sanction(s), if any.